HanVincent/SRP_Content_Farm_Result_Hider/README.md

-# ResultHider
+# SRP Content Farm Result Hider

-The easy-to-use chrome extension to hide the search results from the specific websites.
+The easy-to-use chrome extension to hide the content farm results from Google search page.

 <!-- ## Install By using Chrome Web Store
 [Install Now]() -->